calvinrzachman/chain-of-thought/proof-of-work/README.md

 ## Additional Items

+   A short story: The traveler happened upon a group of people.
+These people are working very intensely.
+The traveler observed as they piled dirt shovelful by shovelful into a a glorious mound.
+A mound larger than any he had ever seen before.
+The people worked day and night, rain or shine.
+Not once did they break - Not even to enjoy one of life's many pleasures.
+The traveler had wandered many a place near and far, but he had never seen anything like this.
+He simply could not contain the urge to figure out just what it was which compelled the people to work so hard.
+"What are you burying?", you ask.
+"We're burying our most prized posessions".
+"We're burying our lives work".
+The lives' work of an entire group of people buried in this hole?
+Crazy!
+   The mound grew higher just when you thought surely the mound, it grew higher still Another traveler.
+The traveler was cunning and quick.
+He figured .
+No matter how hard the traveler and his team tried, they simply could not undo
+   The cost to not be on the winning team?
+Death.
+   The use of computers prevent the securing of the network from having to be any ones life work.
+Human time is replaced with Compute time, but both require energy.

 A network that is global, open, neutral, censorship resistant.
 A monetary system that does not recognize.
 The most liquid scarcity is digital scarcity.
 As a result of being geographically distributed we have… the participants do not reside in one legal jurisdiction and.
 Transcends jurisdiction